Colville people: Name

-The Colville people (Sinixt: Enselxcin), are a Native American people of the Pacific Northwest.
-The name Colville comes from association with Fort Colville, named after Andrew Colvile of the Hudson's Bay Company.
-Okanagan: sx̌ʷyʔiɬpx) Earlier, outsiders often called them Scheulpi, Chualpay, or Swhy-ayl-puh; the French traders called them Les Chaudières ("the Kettles") in reference to Kettle Falls.
+The name Colville comes from association with the Colville River and Fort Colville, named after Andrew Colvile of the Hudson's Bay Company.
+Earlier, outsiders often called them Scheulpi, Chualpay, or Swhy-ayl-puh; the French traders called them Les Chaudières ("the Kettles") in reference to Kettle Falls.
 The neighboring Coeur d'Alene called them Sqhwiyi̱'ɫpmsh and the Spokane knew them as Sxʷyelpetkʷ.
+Their name in nselxcin, sx̌ʷýʔłpx, refers to "sharp pointed trees".